 Finally, recognizing that you have a life to live while you’re saving the $5,000 is also factored into the challenge.

 If you start the challenge at the beginning of the year, it accounts for people getting ready to splurge a little during the holidays.
 So the 52-week money challenge builds to a crescendo around midyear and then gets progressively easier during the second half of the year.

 Check Out This Audience Feedback on the 52-Week Money Challenge

 This is a formula that our audience tells us works!
 Check out this feedback from members of our Facebook page who have already completed our 52-week money challenge:

 Cindy: Using your $5k annual savings chart.
-I’m on my 3rd year and have no plans to stop.
+I’m in my third year and have no plans to stop.
 At the start of the year, I set up the entire year of weekly transfers from my checking acct to my savings acct.
 If you don’t have it automatically set up to transfer each week, you either will forget or justify why you can’t save the funds.

-Now, you may be sitting there scratching your head saying, “Where am I going to come up with $5,000?!”
+At this point, you may be saying to yourself, “Where am I going to come up with $5,000?”